2 ways to make better decisions

 - How would people experience these benefits?

-- Which approach intrigues you?
+- Which of the two approaches most intrigues you?
 Why?

 - Which approach comes more naturally to you?